JamesHodgkins/OpenDraft/CONTRIBUTING.md

 ## Get Help

-If you need any assistance or have
+If you need any assistance or have questions regarding the contribution process, feel free to reach out to the project maintainers or the community.
+You can refer to the project's documentation for contact information and support channels.

+Thank you for your interest in contributing to our project.
+We appreciate your valuable contributions and look forward to working with you to make GreyhoundCAD even better.